 The School maintains its cash accounts in three commercial banks.
-At various times, cash balances may exceed federally insured deposit limits.
-The School has not experienced any losses in such accounts and believes it is not exposed to any significant credit risk on its cash and cash equivalents.
-Subsequent to year end, the School obtained insurance covering the full amount of cash on deposit.
+The School has an insurance policy which covers the entire balance of its cash deposits and believes it is not exposed to any significant credit risk on its cash and cash equivalents.

-Accounts receivable - Accounts receivable are stated at unpaid balances, less an allowance for doubtful accounts as determined by management based on past experience and on an analysis of current receivables.
-All accounts receivable are considered collectible as of December 31, 2022.
+Accounts receivable -Accounts receivable are stated at unpaid balances, less an allowance for credit losses as determined by management based on historical experience.
+All accounts receivable are considered collectible as of December 31, 2023 and 2022.
 Interest is not charged on outstanding balances and the School does not obtain collateral.

-Contributions receivable - Contributions receivable consist of donor promises to give.
+Grants and contributions receivable - Contributions receivable consist of donor promises to give.
 It is the School's policy to charge off uncollectible contributions receivable when management determines the receivable will not be collected.
 Contributions receivable that are expected to be received in excess of one year are reported at present value and a discount is recorded if material.
-All contributions receivable are considered collectible as of December 31, 2022.
+All grants and contributions receivable are considered collectible as of December 31, 2023.